bradhowes/auv3-support/README.md

 <img src="media/AUv3Demo_macOS.png" width="400">

-The macOS app also offers menus:
+The macOS app also has custom menus in the menubar, dynamically created as presets change:

 <img src="media/Menu_macOS.png">